 How to Apply

 Initially, the Office of Undergraduate Admission handles acceptance to the Honors Program for incoming students.
 However, current students who have an excellent academic record and are motivated to work at the Honors level may apply for admission to the Honors Program.
 Applicants must have at least four semesters of their undergraduate program remaining at Bentley (excluding study abroad) and have maintained at least a 3.5 GPA while at Bentley.
-If admitted, students must complete their Honors course work, including any required honors courses in their major, and a Capstone/Pathway research project or class.
+If admitted, students must complete their Honors coursework, including any required honors courses in their major, and an Honors Pathway.
 In addition, students must adhere to the required overall GPA throughout their undergraduate studies.
 Admission is at the discretion of the Honors Leadership Team.

 If you wish to apply for admission to the program after a full semester at Bentley, please do the following: